dbartholomae/dbartholomae/README.md

 ### Preferred pronouns

-My preferred pronouns are `he/him/his`.
+My preferred pronouns are `they/them`, but I'm also comfortable with `he/him/his`.

 ### How to pronounce my name